Mabdel-03/9.520-The-Geometry-of-Grok/Replications/10_minegishi_et_al_2023_grokking_tickets/README.md

 ## Expected Results

 - **Grokking tickets** (from generalization) accelerate grokking dramatically
-- Tickets from earlier stages (init, memorization) don't accelerate
+- Tickets from earlier stages (init, memorization) do not accelerate
 - Optimal pruning rate around 60%
 - Can achieve grokking even with weight_decay=0 using good tickets